laracasts/flash/readme.md

 > Note that this package is optimized for use with Twitter Bootstrap.

 Because flash messages and overlays are so common, if you want, you may use (or modify) the views that are included with this package.
-Simply do:
+Simply append to your layout view:

 ```html
 @include('flash::message')